Lavender: History and How To Grow It

 Some will bloom in the first season when grown from seed, and, where they don’t survive the winter, would be considered annuals.
 I used to grow a variety called ‘Lady’, which had a powerful scent.

 A new English lavender called ‘Blue Spear’ will sprout in 2 to 3 weeks from seed, after first being chilled for a week in the freezer.
 It will perennialize in zone 5 or 6, but can be grown as an annual flowering plant in colder regions.
 Seeds have to be started very early, though, or the previous fall, for blooms from late spring through summer.
-‘Blue Spear’ is an upright plant, growing 11″ to 14″ tall and a bit narrower than that.
+‘Blue Spear’ is an upright plant, growing 11-14″ tall and a bit narrower than that.

 ***Update***: This summer, I’m growing a variety of lavender from seed that blooms the first year if the seeds are started early in the season.
 ‘Ellagance Purple’ has dense spikes of deep purple flowers.
 So far, they look healthy in their 2½” pots, but I’m not sure they’ll have enough time to bloom this year.
 Photo shows how long the roots are compared to the stem.
 7/20/2022